petlove/gull/README.md

   <%= render "gull/sign_in_button" %>
 ```

 ...
-And *Voilá*, you have a Google Sign-in in your PetLove application, give yourself a good pat on the back, you're the champ!
+And *Voilá*, you have a Google Sign-in in your Rails + Devise application, give yourself a good pat on the back, you're the champ!